 Under the market based component, rights with a three year vesting period are allocated to employees and key consultants.
 The number of rights outstanding at any time is not to exceed 6% of the total number of common shares outstanding.
 At December 31 of each year, all vested rights are automatically cancelled and, if applicable, paid out in cash.
 Compensation is calculated as the number of vested rights multiplied by the total of the market appreciation (over the price at the date of grant) and associated dividends of a common share for that period.
-The 2013 market based component was based on i) 0.6 million vested rights at an average grant price of \$19.12, average cumulative distributions of \$0.72 and a ten day weighted average price of \$24.75; ii) 0.07 million vested rights at an average grant price of \$22.58 and iii) 1.0 million vested rights at an average grant price of \$22.83, average cumulative distributions of \$0.88 and a ten day weighted average price of \$13.50, average cumulative distributions of \$1.44 and a ten day weighted average closing price of \$18.83, ii) 0.6 million vested rights at an average grant price of \$19.13, average cumulative distributions of \$0.72 and a ten day weighted average price of \$24.75 and iii) 0.07 million vested rights at an average grant price of \$20.63, average cumulative dividends of \$0.48 and a ten day weighted average grant price of \$20.63, average cumulative dividends of \$0.48 and a ten day weighted average grant price of \$20.63, average cumulative dividends of \$0.48 and a ten day weighted average price of \$22.58.
+The 2013 market based component was based on i) 0.6 million vested rights at an average grant price of \$19.12, average cumulative distributions of \$0.72 and a ten day weighted average price of \$24.75; ii) 0.07 million vested rights at an average grant price of \$20.63, average cumulative dividends of \$0.48 and a ten day weighted average price of \$22.58 and iii) 1.0 million vested rights at an average grant price of \$13.50, average cumulative distributions of \$1.44 and a ten day weighted average closing price of \$18.83, ii) 0.6 million vested rights at an average grant price of \$19.13, average cumulative distributions of \$0.72 and a ten day weighted average grant price of \$19.13, average cumulative distributions of \$0.72 and a ten day weighted average price of \$12.55, and iii) 0.07 million vested rights at an average grant price of \$12.83, average cumulative distributions of \$0.88 and a ten day weighted average price of \$13.50, average cumulative distributions of \$1.44 and a ten day weighted average closing price of \$18.83, ii) 0.6 million vested rights at an average grant price of \$19.13, average cumulative distributions of \$0.72 and a ten day weighted average price of \$22.58.